seneubert/maven-review/README.md

 The complete working group is invited to contribute improvements to the analysis code.
 It is the decision of the analysis team wether to accept these contributions.
 A well tested workflow for this can be found [here](https://gitlab.cern.ch/help/workflow/forking_workflow.md).

 Requests for improvements to the code can be put onto the analysis backlog.
 But the analysis should only be delayed by this if either a bug causes wrong results or if the public code is in an incomplete state that does not allow it to be reused.
+It is appreciated that analysis code represents very personal and valuable contributions to the collaborative effort.
+As such the reviewing of the code has to adhere to the same high standards of fairness and good conduct than any other interaction in the collaboration.
+The balance between valueing the individual and the necessity for a common language understood by all is particularly delicate when it comes to code.
+Dogmatism has no place in this.
+We thus propose to refrain from the implementation of formal coding standards.

+### Analysis triage